 Lack of clear business objectives and ROI alignment

-They’re diving headfirst into AI without clear business objectives, measurable outcomes, or any real strategy.
-It’s akin to buying a Ferrari when you don’t even have a driver’s license.
-AI tools assist in developing effective content strategies that align business objectives with measurable outcomes.
+Most companies are diving headfirst into AI without clear business objectives, measurable outcomes, or any real strategy.
+It’s like buying a Ferrari when you don’t even have a driver’s license.

 Leadership isn’t involved, departments aren’t talking to each other, and nobody’s tracking if these fancy AI initiatives are actually making money.
 Establishing proper key performance indicators would enable companies to measure their AI implementation success.